lalisalala/Music/README.md

 ## Automatic Music Transcription
-A code that uses Tensorflow and Magenta to detect musical notes in a Piano .wav file.
+A prototype that uses Tensorflow and Magenta to detect musical notes in a Piano .wav file.
 It transcribes it onto a midi file.
-Additionally, you can choose from a variety of different applications:
+Additionally, you can choose from a variety of different applications to generate new piano sequences.
 ##### 1. What notes are these?
 This program can transcribe your piano.wav files into .midi files.
 It uses Machine Learning for accurate note detection.
 Try it out!
 It's perfect to create sheet paper.
 Look at 6. for further information.
 ##### 2. Let this program be creative!